kekscs/angular-material-layout-kit/README.md

 1. Clone the repo, or download the latest version from [Releases](https://github.com/kekscs/angular-material-layout-kit/releases).
 2. Copy the necessary layout component files to your app.
 Layouts can be found in [/src/app/layouts](https://github.com/kekscs/angular-material-layout-kit/tree/master/src/app/layouts) folder.
+3. Add layout component to target module declarations.
+Usually you need to import layout component into your `app.module.ts` and add it to `declarations` array.
-3. Import layout into your _src/app/app-routing.module.ts_ file:
+4. Use layout in you routing.
+Usually you need to import layout into your `src/app/app-routing.module.ts` file:
 ```ts
 import { Layout101Component } from './layouts/layout101/layout101.component'
 ```
-4. Configure layout for a route like this:
+5. Set the layout for a route like this:
 ```ts
   {
     path: 'home',